 - Place pot on saute.

-- separate bowl mix together Bisquick and milk.
+- In a separate bowl mix together bisquick and milk.

-- Cover with a glass lid and cook for 5-7 minutes or until the dough rises to the top and is no longer doughy.
-Serve and enjoy
+- Cover with a glass lid and cook for 5-7 minutes or until the dough rises to the top.

-- Will thicken more as it cools 🙂
+- This does thicken more as it cools.